YazidHamdi/yazidhamdi.github.io/_posts/2023-08-06-the-annoying-insects-of-software-architecture.md

 tags: [software_engineering]
 cover-img: "/assets/img/SE_header.jpeg"
 ---
-For some reason I remembered the [Dangerous Animals of Product Management](https://www.productboard.com/blog/dangerous-animals-product-management-infographic/) today and kept wondering what a similar concept would look like for software architecture.
+For some reason I remembered the [Dangerous Animals of Product Management](https://www.productboard.com/blog/dangerous-animals-product-management-infographic/) today and kept wondering what a similar concept would look like for software architecture/architects.
 That prompted a whole sequence of memories from my previous roles, where I had to deal with multiple, sometimes great, sometimes annoying software architects.
 Going with the annoying theme, I turned it from animals to insects, the champions of annoyance.

-With the help of ChatGPT (I don't know much about insects to be honest) I came up with 8 personas illustrating things I observed in the industry, and even generated some illustrations for them with Bing Image Creator (Dall-E but better).
+With the help of ChatGPT (I don't know much about insects to be honest) I came up with 8 personas illustrating things I observed in the industry, and even generated some illustrations for them with Bing Image Creator (a better Dall-E).

-If the tone didn't already make this clear, this is a satirical post aiming to poke fun at stereotypical characteristics of software architects, of many of which I am guilty!
+If the tone didn't already make this clear, this is a satirical post aiming to poke fun at stereotypical characteristics of software architects, of many of which I am personally guilty!
 Have fun and don't take it too seriously 😁

 So here goes: